RomanKosobrodov/mikula/README.md

 ## Motivation

 I used JAlbum some time ago.
-With enough tweaking to the themes it produced acceptable results but I always wanted more flexibility in designing my albums.
-Jekyll inspired me to create my own gallery generator in Python, so here it is, welcome Mikula.
+With a little bit of tinkering it produced acceptable results but I always wanted more flexibility in designing my own themes and albums.
+Jekyll provided an inspiration for creating Mikula: static gallery generator written in Python.

 ## Name